60-day returns • free shipping on USA orders $129+

 Grace and also your best effort.
 There’s a balance.

-Make sure you’re focusing on habits as well as knowledge.
+Tip #2: Make sure you’re focusing on habits as well as knowledge.
 Shaping who your child is becoming is a vital aspect of his education.
-If you need to set aside a math lesson, for example, in order to focus on habits, do that.
-Academics are only part of your child’s education.
-Habit training is just as important.
+This is something that you can begin working on when your child is little bitty.
+Training in good habits affects all parts of life at every age.
+So don’t overlook this part of your child’s education as a person.
+If you need to set aside a math lesson, for example, in order to focus on a habit of self-control, do that.
+Academics are part of your child’s education, but cultivating good habits is just as important.

 That’s the whole picture.
 That’s education.
 And that’s the goal that you are working toward.